 Moving from large to small and back to large practices in project and senior architect roles, enabled him to gain experience to further his design skills in combination with the ability to deliver a project on time and budget.

 His love of the ocean and the mountains, where he has enjoyed a lot of time, is not only a significant factor in the practice’s sustainable principals but also how his work responds to its environment.

-Raised in Queensland in a small coastal town and later graduating in architecture from Queensland University of Technology (QUT) in 2011, Cam became acutely aware of climate responsive design, subtropical design and early adoption of sustainable building materials.
-While studying Cam worked in a well-established and prominent Brisbane-based practice (2007-2012).
-He then spent a year travelling in Canada, and eventually returned to live in Melbourne.
+Raised in Queensland in a small coastal town and later graduating in architecture from Queensland University of Technology (QUT), Brisbane in 2011, Cam became acutely aware of climate responsive design, subtropical design and early adoption of sustainable building materials.
+While studying Cam worked in a well-established Brisbane-based practice (2007-2012).
+He then spent a year traveling, and eventually returned to live in Melbourne.
 A new challenge, Melbourne was seen as a destination for architecture and his first position was with Jost Architects where he became a registered architect in 2016.
-Now based on the Sunshine Coast, Cam works across urban and rural projects both in Queensland and in Victoria for Jost Architects.
+Now based in Queensland on the Sunshine Coast, Cam works across urban and rural projects in Queensland and Victoria for Jost Architects.

 Alexandra graduated from the School of Architecture and Urbanism, Cluj-Napoca, Romania in 2012 before moving to the Australian sunshine with her husband in 2013.
 She gained experience working on a range of architectural projects in the residential, commercial, mixed use and infrastructure sector since graduation.
 Early on while studying to be an architect, she was interested in exploring structural solutions that enhance the aesthetic qualities of a building and combining her interest in art inspires Alexandra’s approach to architectural design.